goodguyry/goodguyry.me/_posts/2015-01-23-multi-tenant-wordpress.md

 ### Overview

-The multi-tenant WordPress setup allows multiple "tenant" sites to run from one "core" WordPress install, but with separate databases.
-The WordPress files are placed in versioned directories outside of the site's root, such as <code class="path">/opt/wordpress/{version}/</code>, then symlinked to the tenant sites' root directories.
+The multi-tenant WordPress setup allows multiple &quot;tenant&quot; sites to run from one &quot;core&quot; WordPress install, but with separate databases.
+The WordPress files are placed in versioned directories outside of the site&rsquo;s root, such as <code class="path">/opt/wordpress/{version}/</code>, then symlinked to the tenant sites&rsquo; root directories.

-The main <code class="path">wp-config.php</code> file is in <code class="path">/opt/wordpress</code> and contains all shared WordPress settings and definitions, along with a bit of code to require the tenants' config files, based on the host.
+The main <code class="path">wp-config.php</code> file is in <code class="path">/opt/wordpress</code> and contains all shared WordPress settings and definitions, along with a bit of code to require the tenants&rsquo; config files, based on the host.

 {% codeblock cli caption="/opt/wordpress/" %}
 wordpress